The Best Home Barista Espresso Machine & Grinder Setups

 Barista Dritan Alsela with his 4 group lever machine.

-By the way, when I say “traditional” espresso coffee machine, this can be a fully traditional lever machine such as the La Pavoni Euripiccola, or a semi automatic traditional espresso coffee machine, which uses a pump to deliver the pressure quite than a piston.
+By the way, when I say “traditional” espresso machine, this can be a fully traditional lever machine such as the La Pavoni Euripiccola, or a semi automatic traditional espresso machine, which uses a pump to deliver the pressure quite than a piston.

 Check Price - Amazon UK

-By the way, if you do get a La Pavoni Euripiccola, really beware, I still have a fairly large scar on my forearm where I lost a chunk of my skin when I reached behind it!
+By the way, if you do get a La Pavoni Euripiccola, extremely beware, I still have a fairly large scar on my forearm where I lost a chunk of my skin when I reached behind it!

 My own fault, what can I say, I’m an idiot ;-), but there’s a lot to be said for having a housing on an espresso machine which prevents the user from touching the boiler.
 Anyway, I won’t do that again in a hurry!